Ryanmkah/Stock-Analysis-Project/README.md

 # Stock Analysis Project

 ## Overview

-This project performs stock analysis.
-The analysis involves calculating moving averages and generating closing price chart.
+This project involves a Python application for fetching, analyzing, and visualizing stock data using Yahoo Finance API.
+It calculates 2-day moving averages and creates dual-axis plots for stock prices and trading volume, supporting multiple stock tickers.
+Utilizes Pandas, Matplotlib, and NumPy for efficient data handling and visualization.

 ## Author